olaftouw/robotarmjs/README.md

 # RobotArmJS

 This library is an easy and enjoyable way to start learning the basics of programming using javascript.
 You can program a robot arm to move boxes in piles from one pile to another.
-Let the robot arm for example scan the color of boxes and try to sort these boxes in different piles etc.
+For example: you can instruct the robot arm to scan the color of boxes and then sort these boxes to different piles etc.

 ##Getting started with this library
 * Create a HTML-page like: